 CEBRA’s Research Programs fill a gap in the existing environment of research organizations by gathering both established and young researchers in policy relevant areas of research and providing a forum for interaction, development of ideas, and their dissemination.
 To fulfill this goal, each Program hosts an annual conference hosted by a central bank within the CEBRA network.
 By including both academics and researchers at central banks and other policy institutions and promoting their interaction, the Program seeks to pursue both excellence in cutting-edge research and its application to the most important policy-relevant questions.

-At the current juncture, CEBRA hosts the following two research programs.
+At the current juncture, CEBRA hosts the following research programs.

 The ITM Program brings together researchers with interests at the intersection of international trade and international macroeconomics.
-A large literature has been developing in this area in the last fifteen years, with important contributions from academic and policy researchers alike.
-The topics covered in theoretical and empirical work range from macroeconomic interdependence with micro-level trade dynamics to foreign direct investment, markup determination and price dynamics, trade and labor markets, global value chains, trade finance, and several others.
-The tools developed in this literature are being applied to policy questions of interest to central banks, such as the optimal conduct of monetary policy and the implications of different exchange rate arrangements, or the understanding of macroeconomic dynamics in an increasingly integrated world of global value chains.
+This has been an especially active area in the last fifteen years, with important contributions from academic and policy researchers alike.
+The topics covered in theoretical and empirical work include (i) using micro data on trade and multinational production to understand macroeconomic interdependence; (ii) price dynamics and markup determination; (iii) trade and labor markets; (iv) global value chains, trade finance, and several others.
+The tools developed in this literature are being applied to policy questions of interest to central banks, such as the optimal conduct of monetary policy, the implications of different exchange rate arrangements, or the understanding of macroeconomic dynamics in an increasingly integrated world of global value chains.

-The program is led by its Director Fabio Ghironi (Term 2015-2019) and an Advisory Committee of senior central bank and academic researchers.
+The program is led by its Directors Julian di Giovanni and Andrei Levchenko (Term 2019-2022), and an Advisory Committee of senior central bank and academic researchers.
 The current members of the Advisory Committee are:

 The IFM Program brings together researchers with interests in international finance and monetary economics.
 It encompasses empirical and theoretical analysis of issues related to international financial markets and institutions, international capital flows, and monetary policy spillovers and coordination.
 The IFM Program strives to bring together young as well as established researchers from the fields of international economics, finance, banking, and macroeconomics, to foster dialogue and collaboration on the topics of utmost policy relevance.
 By including both academics and researchers at central banks and other policy institutions and promoting their interaction, the Program seeks to pursue both excellence in cutting-edge research and its application to the most important policy-relevant questions.
 The program is led by its Director Galina Hale (Term 2016-2020) and an Advisory Committee of senior central bank and academic researchers.The current members of the Advisory Committee are: